mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

-# How to customize Vizro-AI
+# How to customize model usage

 ## Which LLMs are supported by Vizro-AI?
 Vizro-AI currently supports OpenAI models as follows: